jfyne/live/README.md

 - [x] live-hook

+### Hooks

 Hooks take the following form.
+They allow additional javscript to be during a page lifecycle.

 ```typescript
 /**